rnjhnd/centralized-queue-singleton/README.md

 Currently serving Customer #3 at Help Desk #3
 ```

-### Extending This Example
+## 🔧 Extending the Project

+### Adding New Capabilities

-- **Concurrency**: Create multiple threads that call `serveNextCustomer` on the same `HelpDesk` instance to simulate real concurrent desks.
-The synchronized methods will preserve correctness.
+- **Concurrency Simulation**: Create multiple threads that call `serveNextCustomer` on the same `HelpDesk` instance to simulate real desks
-- **UI/Monitoring**: Replace console prints with a GUI or web API for real-time monitoring.
-The queue manager can remain the single source of truth.
+- **UI/Monitoring**: Replace console prints with a GUI or web dashboard for real-time visibility
-- **Persistence**: Store the current queue number to disk or a database to survive restarts.
+- **Persistence**: Save and restore the queue number across restarts (file or database)

+## 🎯 Design Patterns Used

-### Notes
+### Singleton Pattern
-- The included UML diagram is located at `src/UML Class Diagram.png`.
-- This repository is a minimal demonstration and intentionally omits persistence and user interfaces beyond console output.
+- **Purpose**: Provide a single, globally accessible instance managing the queue
+- **Benefits**: Ensures consistency, centralizes logic, and simplifies coordination
+- **Implementation**: Private constructor, synchronized `getInstance()`, and synchronized queue operations

+## 🤝 Contributing

+Contributions are welcome:
+- Add monitoring/UI layers
+- Improve concurrency simulations and benchmarks
+- Enhance documentation and examples
+- Add tests

+## 📄 License

+This project is open source and available under the MIT License.
+Consider adding a `LICENSE` file to formalize this.